 - The future of SuperAnnotate Desktop

-These articles are wonderful resources, and I strongly recommend reading them to learn about the different tools available and even try some of them if you have the time.
-However, what you soon start to realize is that free tools are lacking in many areas resulting in slow speeds, disjointed project management, and an overall non-intuitive user experience - especially when you consider what we’ve come to expect from software today.
+We strongly recommend digging into various resources to learn about different tools available and even try and test them out.
+However, what you soon will start to realize is that free tools lack in many areas resulting in slow speed, disjointed project management, and an overall non-intuitive user experience - especially when you consider what we’ve come to expect from software today.

-The founding team of SuperAnnotate (my brother and I) were PhD students in biomedical imaging and computer vision, respectively.
-During the course of our PhDs, we spent a considerable amount of time working with images, particularly with annotations.
-In 2018, free annotation tools were as incredibly inconvenient as they are today, and it was quite painful using them.
-They were not only extremely slow and clunky, but also lacked many key annotation functionalities.
-These pains led us to launch SuperAnnotate.
+The founding team members of SuperAnnotate, me and my brother, Tigran, were Ph.D. students in biomedical imaging and computer vision, respectively.
+During the course of the PhDs, we spent a considerable amount of time working with images, particularly with annotations.
+In 2018, free annotation tools were as inconvenient as they are today, and it was quite painful using them.
+They were not only extremely slow and clunky but also lacked many key annotation functionalities.
+These pains led us to found SuperAnnotate.

-Since founding SuperAnntotate, we have always been focused on releasing software that is lightning-fast, easy to use, and extremely functional for all types of computer vision tasks.
+Since launching SuperAnnotate, we have always focused on releasing software that is lightning-fast, easy to use, and extremely functional for all types of computer vision tasks.
 Over the last two years, we’ve worked hard to build what we think is the fastest and most efficient annotation platform for computer vision pipelines.
-And, as we came from academia, we also wanted to make a version of our platform easily installable and free for anyone, to help eliminate many of the pains my brother and I faced as PhD students.
+And, as we came from academia, we also wanted to make a version of our platform easily installable and free for anyone, to help eliminate many of the pains my brother and I faced as Ph.D. students.

-3.1 Born out of SuperAnnotate’s Core Platform — We’ve spent the last two years and we have invested hundreds of thousands of engineering hours and millions of dollars on the core web version of SuperAnnotate, building what we feel is the fastest and most efficient annotation platform for computer vision.
-It incorporates feedback from annotators working hundreds of thousands of hours in the web version of our platform as well.
+We’ve spent the last two years and invested hundreds of thousands of engineering hours and millions of dollars on the core web version of SuperAnnotate, building what we feel is the fastest and most efficient annotation platform for computer vision.
+It incorporates feedback from annotators working long hours in the web version of our platform as well.
 This has allowed us to deliver our desktop editor with some of the designs, features, and refinements from our core product offering.
 We hope the result is a 100% free product that is delightful, feature-rich, and professional grade.

-3.2 Advanced polygon tool — Polygon annotation is often the most time-consuming annotation task.
-Anyone who has tried free annotation tooling knows how poor the experience can be.
+Polygon annotation is often the most time-consuming annotation task.
+Anyone who tried open source annotation tooling knows how poor the experience can be.
 We made several additions to traditional polygon tools in order to make manual polygon creation and editing much faster.
 Some of these features include: